 The percentage of the population of Tennessee living below the low-income threshold is approximately 35 percent.
 The percentage of low-income residents in Fayette County is slightly lower than the state, at approximately 30 percent of the population, while Haywood County is notably higher at approximately 47 percent.
 Approximately 49 percent of people living within the study area are considered low-income, with percentages for individual block groups ranging from 41.0 to 55.7 percent of the population.
 One of the study area block groups, Block Group 3, Census Tract 9305, has a low-income population that exceeds 50 percent of the total population or significantly exceeds the minority percentage of any of the reference geographies.
-Figure 3-2 identifies the block group determined to meet the criterion for consideration as a low-income population group subject to environmental justice considerations.
+Figure 3-2 identifies the block group subject to EJ considerations.

 Under the No Action Alternative, TVA would not construct the proposed 500-kV substation.
 TVA would also not construct the proposed transmission lines or make associated modifications to the existing transmission system.
-Therefore, there would be no change in local demographics, socioeconomic conditions, or community services, and there would be no impacts to environmental justice populations in association with the proposed action.
+Therefore, there would be no change in local demographics, socioeconomic conditions, or community services, and there would be no impacts to EJ populations in association with the proposed action.
 However, as described in Section 3.1.2.1, potential effects from anticipated changes to the project area are likely to occur due to factors such as the Megasite development, population growth, and land use changes.